Our environmentalservices

 Our environmental services

 We've been working in partnership with Glendale since April 2015.
 They are responsible for the grounds maintenance on land in our ownership across our estates.
-Click here to visit Glendale's website.
+You can tap here to visit Glendale's website (link opens in a new tab).

 Our estates are made up of land owned by us but they also include highways and footpaths owned by Bolton Council.
-In addition, there may be land in private ownership.
+There may also be land in private ownership.

-Please see the list below for details of the maintenance of our land.
-If you're unsure of who's responsible for the land, please use the links provided, or contact us.
+Please tap on the tabs below for details of the maintenance of our land.
+If you're unsure on whether we're responsible for a piece of land, please use the links provided or contact us using the details below.

 Maintenance of our land